How to Deal With Indoor Allergies

 Some people are very particular about the type of air they breathe in their own homes.
-Air purifiers have been developed to remove dirt, dust, and allergens from the air that is circulated through an indoor space such as a home or office building.
+Air purifiers were developed to remove dirt, dust and allergens from the air that is circulated through an indoor space such as a home or office building.
 However, there’s no way for us to know if you need one without testing your environment and taking into account other factors like personal health issues.

 Air purifiers are a great way to get rid of dust in your home.
 The best air purifiers can remove up to 99% of contaminants from the air, making it much healthier for you and any pets that live with you!

 If you’ve got lots of dust around the house, there are a few common culprits to blame.
-One option is that your air filters need changing more often as they probably aren’t working properly and letting dust slip through.
-Another possibility is leaky ducts which not only overwork your HVAC Unit but also raise utility bills while potentially releasing unfiltered dusty air into your home – sending some particles right back on top of all surfaces!
+One option is that you need to change your air filters more often as they probably aren’t working properly and letting dust slip through.
+Another possibility is leaky ducts which not only overwork your HVAC unit but also raise utility bills while potentially releasing unfiltered dusty air into your home— sending some particles right back onto surfaces!

 Are You Like 🤯 Right Now?

 Indoor air quality matters.
 Indoor air quality control solutions work.
 That’s why we are IAQ.Works.
 We are the homeowner’s advocate.
 Our goal is to help you create a healthier indoor space through education, awareness and action.
 We support clean air for all and we know it’s possible for every single indoor space.

 Talk to a local Indoor Air Professional ➞

 Whole-home air purifiers improve indoor air quality and protect the health of your family.
 But which whole-home air purifier will give you the best bang for your buck?